-In this 5 week series, I hope to give you some ideas and answers on whether your child's behavior is truly sensory related or not.
+In this series on behavior and sensory processing, I hope to give you some ideas and answers on whether your child's behavior is truly sensory-related or not.

 Is it Behavior?
 Or is it Sensory?